dseeni/TechArtDemos/README.md

 - [x] Newly created objects at World-Space origins will have their pivots automatically shifted to -Y prior to surface alignment
 - [x] Objects orientation on the alignment surface faces the edge most in alignment with World-Space Y

+TODO: add prim align when snap to face project to nearest edge or vert to cursor auto aim
+TODO: when align to edge aim at nearest vert to cursor of the two edges

 Aligns objects to the component (edge center face center OR vertex normal) under the cursor.
 If the object is a newly created primitive at world center PrimAlign will move and bake the selected Object's Object Space -Y bounding box